Frequent Questions related to Transportation, Air Pollution, and Climate Change

 Under the Clean Air Act, a fuel additive (any substance or compound intended to be added to gasoline or diesel fuel) must be registered with EPA.
 This means that the manufacturer of the product must provide EPA with certain information concerning the chemical composition of the additive, as well as submitting data to EPA that provides reasonable assurance that the use of the additive will not increase emissions of regulated air pollutants and will not pose a health or safety threat to the public.
 The registration requirements do not address the efficiency of the product or require any demonstration that the claims made for the product are valid (typically, "better fuel economy," and sometimes also "reduced emissions" or "engine life benefits").

 Those marketing such products take advantage of this distinction, citing the fact that the product is "registered with the US EPA" and sometimes citing the applicable section of the Code of Federal Regulations (i.e., "under the provisions of 40 CFR Part 79") to foster the impression that EPA has somehow "approved of" or endorsed the product.
-For more information on the process by which fuel additives must be registered with EPA, and exactly what this does and does not imply, please see: Register a fuel or fuel additive.
+For more information on the process by which fuel additives must be registered with EPA, and exactly what this does and does not imply, please see: Register or update a fuel or fuel additive request under 40 CFR Part 79.

 We have a program under which formal evaluation test programs are performed on aftermarket devices (generally, mechanical objects that are attached to or installed on a vehicle by the consumer) and on certain fuel additives.
 However, EPA does not certify, approve, or endorse any product tested in this program nor the results of any independent laboratory testing.
 EPA issues a technical report for those products and additives that we have tested and evaluated; these reports are available on our site at: Registered fuels & fuel additives under 40 CFR Part 79.